Mailman (City Letter Carrier)

 My husband friend,mail man,asked me why I have mail going to another mans house.That man is my payee rep and accountant.Your job is to deliver the mail, you are a mail man,not a private detective.Did he break any laws,this is not the 1st time w nosey

-Asked by Jonas about 8 years ago
+Asked by Jonas over 8 years ago

 Jonas, I am no legal expert to cite which laws may or may not have been broken.
 I am pretty sure that this isn’t an appropriate action on behalf of your husband’s friend.
 In fact, I’m very disturbed to hear this story.
 You are completely correct that our job is to deliver the mail, NOT ask any q’s or comment about the mail destination or be a private detective.
 You need not answer him at all or you could take it a step further and say “Do not ask me anything about my mail”.
 I’m not so sure I’d threaten to report the letter carrier for his actions but you’d be within your rights to do so if the problem continued.
 I hope this issue doesn’t continue for you.